datablogger-ml/Time-Series-Forecasting/README.md

 #### -- Project Status: Active

 ## Project Intro/Objective
 The purpose of this project is to get familiar with Time Series Forecasting which is very helpful in univariate analysis, and is extensively used in Demand Forecasting.
-Time series forecasting uses the information in a time series (perhaps with additional information) to forecast future values of that series.
+Time series forecasting uses the information in a time series to forecast future values of that series.

 ### Methods Used
 * Time Series Forecasting